spatha0011/spatha_vsd-hdp/Day2/README.md

 ## Interesting optimisations part1

 Optimization in synthesis refers to simplifying the RTL logic to make the design more efficient.
-In the mul2 example, Yosys removes redundant logic, simplifies expressions, and reduces gate count without changing functionality.
+In the below examples, you cam see that the Yosys removes redundant logic, simplifies expressions, and reduces gate count without changing functionality.

 ## Synthesis of mul2